 - The relevant time limit for making an election has been met.

-If you make an election requiring Shropshire County Pension Fund to pay the annual allowance charge, both us (as the fund) and yourself become jointly liable for the tax charge.
+If you make an election requiring us to pay the annual allowance charge, both us (as the fund) and yourself become jointly liable for the tax charge.
 We must pay the tax, but you must report the amount of the tax that will be paid on your self-assessment tax return.

 The deadline is 31 July, the following year that the annual allowance charge occurred.
-For the tax year 2017/18 we must receive your election on, or before, 31 July 2019.
+For the tax year 2017/2018 we must receive your election on, or before, 31 July 2019.
 Any elections received after this date will be rejected.
-For 2017/18 voluntary elections, late payment and interest charges will accrue from 31 January 2019 until HMRC receives payment.
+For 2017/2018 voluntary elections, late payment and interest charges will accrue from 31 January 2019 until HMRC receives payment.
 Where possible we will make payment the quarter after we receive all required information.
-It is therefore important that Voluntary Scheme Pays elections are received by SCPF by 30 November 2018.
+It is therefore important that voluntary scheme pays elections are received by us by 30 November 2018.

 The tapered annual allowance